epfl-radio-astro/bipp/README.md

 ## Installation

 ### Pip packages
-For x86 systems, binaray pip packages are available for CPU only and CUDA configurations.
+For x86 systems, binaray pip packages are available for CPU and CUDA configurations.

 To install a CPU only version:
 ```bash